justinmnge/platformer_game/README.md

+# README

+Dive into a challenging platformer where danger lurks in every corner!
+In this action-packed game, crafted with Pygame, you'll face off against an onslaught of worms and bees determined to bring you down.
+Can you outsmart the creepy crawlies and soar above the buzzing threats?

 ![platformer_game](https://github.com/user-attachments/assets/528d0196-ee54-4c9b-8ea4-a67fa93c6e7a)

-Things learned:
+# How to Play

+1. **Run the Game**: Open your terminal and type `python3 main.py` to start the game.

+2. **Controls**:
+   - ***A/D Keys**: Use the A/D keys to move your character left/right.
-- Reuseable Timers:
+   - **Spacebar**: Jump.
+   - **F**: Fire your pistol to destroy the worms & bees.

+3. **Objective**:
+   - To destroy the Bees and Worms

+## Lessons Observed in the Project:
+   - ### Technical Skills:
+      - Implemented reusable timer functionality for various game mechanics:
         - Player bullet cooldown
-    - Spawning enemy every x seconds
-    - keeping a fire sprite animation for an bit
+        - Enemy spawning intervals
+        - Sprite animation duration control
-    - Enemies die 0.2 seconds after being shot
+        - Delayed Death after being hit

-- Creating flexible import functions:
+      - Developed flexbile import functions for:
-    - importing images
+        - Individual images
-    - importing folders
+        - Entire folders of assets
-    - importing audio
+        - Audio files
+      - Applied trigonometric functions (sin) from the math library for natural enemy movement
+      - Created and managed sprite animations

-- Organizing the codebase better for better readability and execution
+      - Improved code organization for better readability and execution efficiency

-- Fire bullet animation

-- Bee movement using Sin to create a 'natural' movement by importing sin from math